 When thinking about new beneficiaries, remember that minors cannot directly receive life insurance proceeds.
 However, there are ways these benefits can be managed for minor children.
-To determine the best approach for your benefits, you may want to consult with a financial professional, advisor and/or attorney.
+To determine the best approach for your benefits, you may want to consult with a financial professional and/or attorney.

 Revisit your retirement contributions

 With everything going on in your life, you may feel like you don’t have time to think about or save for your retirement.
 Your financial picture has probably changed quite a bit and you are now relying on one income and your own savings for retirement.
 If you weren’t contributing to a retirement plan before, it’s critical to start now.